KaninPongtanavong/Cyclistic-Bike-Share-Analysis/README.md

 * The average ride duration is 15.95 minutes.
 * 64.64% of the rides are by member riders (2,799,920 rides)
 * 35.36% of the rides are by casual riders (1,531,721 rides)
-* There are two types of trip: one way trip and round Trip
+* There are two types of trip: one-way trips and round trips
-* 95.85% of the total ride are one Way trip (4,151,792 rides) and 4.15% are round Trip (179,849 rides).
+  * 95.85% of the total ride are one-way trip (4,151,792 rides) and 4.15% are round trip (179,849 rides).
 * There are three types of bikes: classic, docked, and electric
     * 2,690,707 rides used classic bike
     * 76,124 rides used docked bike